SAP-samples/mobile-cards-templates/My Paycheck Card Template - Multi Instance/README.md

 ## Description

 My Paycheck Card gives you the details of the Payroll run.
-You can view Pay Date, Position, the GrossPay and Amount for a particular month.
+You can view the Pay Date, Position (Job Title), the GrossPay and Amount for a particular month.

 ## URL